Using Content Hub

 The search functionality within Content Hub allows users to build up powerful searches, including AND, OR and NOT, together with wildcards.

 For example, the following search query: "winter or signature*", returns assets that either have names containing 'winter' or names containing any text starting with 'signature'.
-In the image above we have chosen to display only images by clicking the image checkbox in the type section.
+In the image below we have chosen to display only images by clicking the image checkbox in the type section.

 Note that the search is performed only an assets within the current folder.